Bravenaman/IDAI-106-1000432-NAMAN-OM-SHRESTHA-SA/README.md

 ---

-📌 Conclusion
+📌 Conclusion:-
-This project demonstrates how design thinking and AI can be combined to create a practical solution for workplace stress.
+* This project demonstrates how design thinking and AI can be combined to create a practical solution for workplace stress.
 By identifying real user problems and patterns, the app delivers meaningful, quick, and accessible stress relief tools for employees.